We have a pool of over 100 speakers, made up of women and men of varying ages from across Israeli society.

 She teaches Arabic as a second language in a Jewish school.

-Salma would love to tell you about her family, the identity conflict and tell you what it is like to be a minority in Israel.
+Salma will GLADLY tell you about her family, the identity conflict she experiences, and what it's like to be a minority in Israel.

 Sarah lives in Tel Aviv and works as a store supervisor.
 Her parents were brought to Israel on a secret midnight airlift from Ethiopia.
 This involved a dangerous trek over many nights through the desert, with little Sarah on her mother's back.
-She would LOVE to tell you all about her family's epic transition from a nomadic desert tribe to life in modern Israel.
+She is HAPPY to tell you all about her family's epic transition from a nomadic desert tribe to life in modern Israel, and share some of the difficulties of adapting to this new life.

 Koby grew up in Tel Aviv, served in the IDF, and now works for a tech startup.
 His experiences in the army shook his political views, and he strongly believes that the only just solution to the Israeli occupation is to withdraw from the West Bank in a land for peace deal.
-He would LOVE to get you thinking more about this dilemma and his solution.
+He is EXCITED to discuss the complexities and moral implications of this dilemma, and to get you thinking about his proposed solution to the problem.

 Avi lives in the West Bank settlement of Shilo, and works as an environmental consultant to private businesses.
 Avi thinks it goes against principles of international law and the Biblical narrative to withdraw from these holy lands.
-Avi would LOVE to have a discussion with you on this crucial topic.
+Avi CAN'T WAIT to have an in-depth discussion with you about this crucial topic.

 Barbara grew up in LA and worked as a PA.
 She decided to make Aliyah, and in the summer of 2016 came to Israel on a Nefesh bNefesh flight.
 She's now enrolled in an Ulpan program to work on her basic conversational Hebrew, and trying to adjust to living is a country where she discovered that there's a lot more backwards than just the language.
 She'd LOVE to tell you about the roller coaster ride of making Aliyah.